-- (1) Upon receipt of a customer's application for the termination of municipal services, the Municipality shall:- - (a) take final readings in respect of metered municipal services; - (b) prepare and render a final account; - appropriate the customer deposit for the reduction or settlement of any outstanding amount owed by the customer; and - (d) return the customer deposit to the customer in the event that no amount is owed to the Municipality. - (e) All unfavourable balances must be paid before the account can be closed". - (f) The customer must apply for a refund where there is a favourable balance on the final account". - (g) Deposits/credits that are not claimed for a period exceeding three years will be written off and may not be claimed after the write-off.
+- (1) Upon receipt of a customer's application for the termination of municipal services, the Municipality shall:- - (a) take final readings in respect of metered municipal services; - (b) fully investigate the account to determine if the account was accurately billed; - (c) prepare and render a final account; - (d) appropriate the customer deposit for the reduction or settlement of any outstanding amount owed by the customer; and - (e) return the customer deposit to the customer in the event that no amount is owed to the Municipality. - (f) All unfavourable balances must be paid before the account can be closed. - (g) The customer must apply for a refund where there is a favourable balance on the final account.
+A refund shall be forfeited after 3 years if it remains unclaimed.

+(h) Deposits/credits that are not claimed for a period exceeding three years will be written off and may not be claimed after the write-off.